How to Turn Missed Opportunities into Sales

 It can be frustrating when customers show interest in items on your website but do not purchase them.
+You’ve done the hard work of attracting customers to your site, and they’ve shown interest in your products - only to leave without buying.

 How to set up automated cart recovery on WIX:

-1. What is an abandoned cart email?
+1. What is an Abandoned Cart Email Marketing?

 When customers add items to their carts but don't complete their purchases, merchants can send what's known as an abandoned cart email encouraging them to complete specific actions.